-455. ART THERAPY SENIOR SEMINAR/ THREE CREDITS
+ART 453.
+ART THERAPY FIELD EXPERIENCE/THREE CREDITS.

 Major credit.
-Prerequisites: ART 355, 357, 380 and permission of the instructor.
-This course will provide art therapy senior students the opportunity to research an art therapy topic of interest, write a 25 page APA style paper, and present the paper and appropriate art interventions to the class for discussion.
-This course will also include a comprehensive inspection of graduate schools, career opportunities, portfolio presentations, and library research techniques.
-The material presented will give the students an expanded concept of the writing and speaking skills necessary to pursue their future goals.
-Capstone course.
-Writing Intensive.
+Prerequisites: A 3.0 average in the major, ART 355, 357, 380, and permission of the instructor.
+This course will prepare students for their senior art therapy internship.
+Students will participate in an art-based service learning experience with an agency that serves at-risk youth.
+This course will also include a comprehensive inspection of graduate schools, career opportunities, portfolio presentations, and foundational counseling techniques including ethics and cultural competencies.
+The material presented will give the students an expanded concept of the field, writing, observation and speaking skills necessary to pursue their future goals.
+Lab fee.

-499. HONORS THESIS IN ART/THREE CREDITS
+454. ART THERAPY INTERNSHIP/THREE CREDITS